Now that we are only 76 days away from the opening game of the 2012 season, the number of storylines for our Chargers is growing by the minute.

 - The organization just seems to be more focused in terms of adding up a lot of what I have already stated.

 - LaDainian Tomlinson retired a Charger.
 I get goosebumps even saying that in my head.
 This happens even more so when typing it out.

 - And lastly, but certainly not least, one of the greatest players to have ever played a professional sport has got our backs from way up top. #55 Junior Seau.
 Let’s do it for him.
 Let’s get him and L.T. a ring with the San Diego Chargers, so to speak.
 I know what the haters and some of the other “fans” will have to say about that statement.
 You all know where you can go.
 Don’t let the door hit ya where the good lord split ya!

 These are the things that stand out in my mind right now.
 I’m sure to have forgotten some things.
 I am sure to be reminded by some of you via email or in the comments section below.

 I love all the emails and comments that I get because it shows that people are reading my articles.
 It shows that people are supporting both BoltBeat.com and our Chargers.

 Not even I could complain about either of those things.
 There is something special about this year and I can’t help but feel proud that I’m calling it now before the season even starts.

 What flavor kool-aid is this, you ask?
 The kind that will taste even better if you start drinking it now and don’t stop until that parade is marching down the streets of the finest city in the world.
 What city is that?
 San Diego, of course.

-Topics: Superbowl 47 Champs
+Tags: Superbowl 47 Champs